Ministry Growth: Create Your Discipleship Strategy (BRETT WRITE)

 How do you find asymmetric ministry opportunities?

-The easiest way to find the most impactful ministry opportunities is to do an 80/20 analysis on every area of your ministry.
+The easiest way to find these opportunities is to do an 80/20 analysis of every area of your ministry.

 The 80/20 rule, otherwise known as the Pareto Principle, states the following: